-The retractable swim ladder is located under a cover on the aft starboard deck of your boat (See Fig. 3.21.3).
+The reboarding swim ladder is located under a cover on the aft starboard deck of your boat (See Figure 3.23.3).
 The ladder can be accessed by lifting the cover or pulling the ladder out without lifting the cover.

-To deploy the swim ladder:
+To deploy the ladder: